coveooss/sf-case-assist-cookbook/README.md

 - **Full control over query context**: Send case fields as search context
 - **Support for Generative Answering**: Enable AI-powered answers
 - **Better analytics and debugging**: Improved observability and value measurement
-- **Advanced features**: Support for Smart Snippets, Triggers, and custom ranking strategies
+- **Advanced features**: Support for Smart Snippets, Notifications, and custom ranking strategies
 - **Future-proof architecture**: Aligns with modern Coveo search capabilities

 The `caseAssistSearch` component in this cookbook demonstrates how to:

 - Use `quantic-search-interface` with Headless context actions
 - Send case context (Subject, Description, and custom fields) to the Search API
-- Display search results with voting/rating functionality
+- Display search results with Quickview support
 - Integrate Generative Answering and Smart Snippets

 ### Why Search API over Document Suggestion?

 Based on feedback from live Case Assist deployments, the Search API approach addresses limitations of the Document Suggestion API:

 - Document Suggestion uses a restricted payload (typically limited to subject and description)
 - It automatically maps input to the `lq` parameter, reducing control over query composition
 - It provides limited context handling, mostly usable only through pipeline rules